PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### React Leaflet Draw
 _React Leaflet Draw_ is a library for using Leaflet Draw features with React Leaflet.
-It achieves this by providing an _EditControl_ component that is used in the Leaflet Map and can then be used to customize the Leaflet Draw toolbar or to overwrite event handlers. [@reactLeafletDrawIntro]
+It achieves this by providing an <code>EditControl</code> component that is used in the Leaflet Map and can then be used to customize the Leaflet Draw toolbar or to overwrite event handlers. [@reactLeafletDrawIntro]

 #### Setup